 Longino draws on her arguments about underdetermination when making claims about the deep sociality of scientific knowledge and proposing an epistemological theory she calls critical contextual empiricism.
 Critical contextual empiricism acknowledges social forces, emphasises the roles of social processes, and notes the ways that scientists inherit methods, concepts, and standards from a community.
 I’ll note a few ideas below.

 Interestingly, Longino doesn’t think that objectivity is impaired by social influence.
-Instead, she contends that social forces and interaction assists with ‘securing firm, rationally based knowledge’ (Logino, 2002) – rather than being a cause of bias or irrationality – and she terms her social epistemology perspective ‘critical contextual empiricism’.
-Some of the arguments in my thesis are contrary to this, but she does emphasise particular condition on these interactions which may have been missing in the case I studied.
+Instead, she contends that social forces and interaction assists with ‘securing firm, rationally based knowledge’ (Longino, 2002) – rather than being a cause of bias or irrationality – and she terms her social epistemology perspective ‘critical contextual empiricism’.
+Some of the arguments in my thesis are contrary to this, but she does emphasise particular conditions on such social interactions which may have been missing in the focal case I studied.

 Three related claims are that: